elasticpath/facebook-chat/README.md

 ## Overview

-The Reference Facebook Chatbot is a flexible chatbot integrated with Facebook Messenger, which communicates with Elastic Path’s RESTful e-commerce API, Cortex API.
+The Reference Chatbot is a flexible chatbot integrated with Facebook Messenger, which communicates with Elastic Path’s RESTful e-commerce API, Cortex API.
 Through the Cortex API, the chatbot uses the e-commerce capabilities provided by Elastic Path Commerce and interacts with data in a RESTful manner.

 ## Setting up the Chatbot